rclone/rclone/MANUAL.md

     s - size
     t - modification time
     h - hash
+    i - ID of object if known
+    m - MimeType of object if known

 So if you wanted the path, size and modification time, you would use --format "pst", or maybe --format "tsp" to put the path last.